mikesturm/Kinetic/SystemDirectives.md

   - `updateRepoFile` → to push Base64-encoded Markdown content back
 - **Before writing:**
   1. Fetch the latest file to obtain its `sha`.
   2. Convert the full Markdown text to Base64.
+   **Always strip any `\n` or `\r` characters from the Base64 string after encoding to ensure it is a single continuous line.**
    No line breaks inside the Base64 string.
    Most encoders insert \n every 76 chars; strip those so it’s a single line.
    Content type must be application/json.
    Encoding must be pure UTF-8 → Base64, not URL-encoded or double-encoded.
    Branch should be explicitly included.

   3. Build JSON body:
      ```
      {